appsinacup/godot-rapier-physics-docs/docs/documentation/deserialization.md

 :::note

 Loading the state right now loads everything the same way as it was before.
-This will not work right now with some of the objects(eg. Rid's, Callables, etc.).
+This will not work right now with some of the objects(eg. Rid's, Callable, etc.).
 More info on this will be added here soon.

 :::